 The Group applies simplified approach to provide for ECL prescribed by HKFRS 9.
-To measure the ECL of contract assets, contract assets have been grouped based on shared credit risk characteristics.
-The ECL of contract assets as at 1 January 2018 (upon the application of HKFRS 9) was insignificant based on the counterparties' past repayment history and subsequent settlement.
+To measure the ECL of contract assets, contract assets have been assessed on individual basis.

 17. CONTRACT ASSETS AND CONTRACT LIABILITIES (CONTINUED)

 Impairment assessment on contract assets subject to ECL model (continued)